The Jubilee Trophy

 The Four Counties Trophy

 This most popular fixture was first held in 1980 with the trophy being presented by Jes "Teddy" Brooks.
 The competing Counties, apart from Oxfordshire were, and remain, Berkshire, Buckinghamshire and Gloucestershire; each County hosts the meeting in turn.
-In the first 24 years of this event, Oxfordshire managed three wins in the consecutive years 1994 to 1996, but have since managed five further victories in the new millennium - 2004, 2006, 2008, 2009 and 2011.
+In the first 24 years of this event, Oxfordshire managed three wins in the consecutive years 1994 to 1996, but have since managed a number of further victories in the new millennium - 2004, 2006, 2008, 2009, 2016 and 2018.